Pontuagi/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-move that file is a script to move file from one directory to another 8-firstdelete deletes files from a directory 9-firstdirdeletionn deletes a directory
+10-back is ascript that changes working directoty to the previous one